Conflux-Chain/conflux-developer-site/docs/run-a-node/en/how-to-get.md

 * `throttling.toml` Internet speed flow limit configuration file (used for development and testing)
 * `start.sh` Linux system startup script
 * `start.bat` Windows system startup script

+**Make sure you only run binaries downloaded from the official Conflux-Chain/conflux-rust GitHub repository.**

 ## Docker
 Conflux provides an official [Docker image of conflux-rust](https://hub.docker.com/r/confluxchain/conflux-rust).
 You can use it to quickly start a node.
 You can start a node within two steps:  Download image and  Run container.